 CMB 710 A-F

 Modules in the CMB 710 series (A–F) are offered sequentially during the Fall semester and together cover 24 topics; each module fulfills 1 graded credit.
 A minimum of four different topics are available during each module time slot, which allows maximum exploration and flexibility for a student-designed curriculum.
-Topics reflect the expertise of the corresponding faculty and emphasize either in-depth critical discussion of the primary literature or quantitative/mathematical approaches to addressing biological questions.
-Each module lasts for 2 weeks, with 3 meetings per week.
-Students entering through CMB are required to take 6 modules in fall semester of their first year and three in the Fall semester of year 2, for a total of 9 graded credits.
-At least six modules must be in the CMB 710 series.
-The other two may be from the UPGEN 778 series.
-A total of 12 modules are required for the CMB certificate, and 8 of these must be from CMB710.
-To help you prepare for each module, the instructors have included a listing of required reading that must be completed in advance of the start of the module.
+Topics reflect the expertise of the corresponding faculty and emphasize either in-depth critical discussion of the primary literature or quantitative approaches to addressing biological questions.
+Each module lasts two weeks, with three meetings per week.
+CMB students are required to take six modules in the Fall semester of the first year and three in the Fall semester of year 2, for a total of 9 graded credits.
+At least six modules must be from the CMB 710 series and the remaining three may be chosen from the UPGEN 778 series, another modular course that focuses on genetics and genomics.
+To help prepare for each module, the instructor provides a summary and any required reading that must be completed in advance of the start of the module.
 Note: The Drop/Add deadline for the Fall classes applies to all modules.

 CMB 720: Modern Techniques in Cell and Molecular Biology (3 graded credits)